bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

     }
   ], // One can enable more data-channels to better organize client communication "eventPersistence": {
     "isEnabled": true, // By default it is not enabled "maximumPayloadSizeInBytes": 1024,
     "rateLimiting": {
       "messagesAllowedPerSecond": 10,
       "messagesAllowedPerMinute": 20
     }
+  },
+  "remoteDataSources": [
+    {
+      "name": "allUsers",
+      "url": "${meta_pluginSettingsUserInformation}",
+      "fetchMode": "onMeetingCreate",
+      "permissions": ["moderator", "viewer"]
     }
+  ]
 }
 ```

+To better understand remote-data-sources, please, refer to [this section](#external-data-resources)

 ## API